emrecpp/Cookify/README.md

 ---

-**Kurabiye** is here to make your development workflow faster, smoother, and more efficient.
+**Cookken** is here to make your development workflow faster, smoother, and more efficient.
 Try it out today and take control of your cookies and tokens like never before! 🚀🍪